NathanBiette/EpicDungeonQuest/README.md

 Total amount of points = (intelligence + perception - 70) / 2

+(The minimum amount of skill points earned at level 1 is at least 5)

 ### Each time you level-up:

 Amount of skill point for each level-up = (intelligence + perception - 70) / 7